 In response to a lawful court order, court-ordered warrant, subpoena or summons issued by a judicial officer or a grand jury subpoena, if the court ordered disclosure goes through the HMIS Lead Agency and is reviewed by the Executive Director for any additional action or comment.

-If the law enforcement official makes a written request for personal information the agency or organization may, but is not required to release client information the request meets the following requirements, according to the Federal Register /vol.69 No. 146:
+If the law enforcement official makes a written request for personal information the agency or organization may, but is not required to release client information providing the request meets the following requirements, according to the Federal Register /vol.69 No. 146:

 Be signed by a supervisory official of the law enforcement agency seeking the personal information.